-brity sites were selected based on their potential as climate refugia, ity value, and addressable drivers of degradation based on the above and consultant-led analyses relevant to their potential to ended financing at multiple scales. itations - Particularly in East Sumba, limited data on the larger coral reef systems encompassed within the prioritized marine nent area were encountered.
-While some baseline data were for coral species diversity, extent of live coral cover, and reef- liversity and biomass were identified, these data were drawn from a nically and spatially limited survey area.
-In contrast, while coral reef onmental data for the Bird's Head Seascape were comparatively ensive and detailed, information on relevant sector development stment opportunities were particularly limited. coral reef systems encompassed within the prioritized marine ment area were encountered.
-While some baseline data were for coral species diversity, extent of live coral cover, and reef- liversity and biomass were identified, these data were drawn from a nically and spatially limited survey area.
-In contrast, while coral reef commental data for the Bird's Head Seascape were comparatively ensive and detailed, information on relevant sector development stment opportunities were particularly limited.
-Updated Baseline Assessment - Based on data gaps identified e planning grant phase, the need for updated and/or more targeted assessments were prioritized for both Priority Areas in the initial the programme implementation ion of Investment Opportunities Relative to Coral Reef a - Within Indonesia, the areas identified by the GFCR as "priority s" based on indicators of coral reef health and climate resilience are rized by historically low levels of overall economic development the exception of energy (oil and gas), mining and extractives, palm oil, and small, highly concentrated areas of marine and cotourism, limited levels of private investment.
-Identifying ities for sustainable, "reef positive" investment, in these regions are equire significant investment in establishment and strengthening of conditions conducive to attracting and scaling commercial nt that is also aligned with the coral reef conservation objectives of R. ector Engagement - Engagement with government ministries at nal and sub-national (provincial, regency) levels through multiple meetings r
+Engagement with national, provincial and regency-level governments on marine conservation and development priorities in both GFCR priority regions; and Mapping and evaluation of prospective investment opportunities within and across GFCR sector priorities in priority regions Objectives Achieved Initial priority sites were selected based on their potential as climate refugia, biodiversity value, and addressable drivers of degradation based on the analyses above and consultant-led analyses relevant to their potential to absorb blended financing at multiple scales.
+Challenges Data Limitations - Particularly in East Sumba, limited data on the larger extent of coral reef systems encompassed within the prioritized marine management area were encountered.
+While some baseline data were available for coral species diversity, extent of live coral cover, and reef-species diversity and biomass were identified, these data were drawn from a geographically and spatially limited survey area.
+In contrast, while coral reef and environmental data for the Bird's Head Seascape were comparatively more extensive and detailed, information on relevant sector development and investment opportunities were particularly limited.
+Lessons learned Need for Updated Baseline Assessment - Based on data gaps identified during the planning grant phase, the need for updated and/or more targeted baseline assessments were prioritized for both Priority Areas in the initial phase of the programme implementation Distribution of Investment Opportunities Relative to Coral Reef Priorities - Within Indonesia, the areas identified by the GFCR as "priority reef areas" based on indicators of coral reef health and climate resilience are characterized by historically low levels of overall economic development and, with the exception of energy (oil and gas), mining and extractives, industrial palm oil, and small, highly concentrated areas of marine and coastal ecotourism, limited levels of private investment.
+Identifying opportunities for sustainable, "reef positive" investment, in these regions are likely to require significant investment in establishment and strengthening of enabling conditions conducive to attracting and scaling commercial investment that is also aligned with the coral reef conservation objectives of the GFCR.
+2. Partnerships Summary Public Sector Engagement - Engagement with government ministries at the national and sub-national (provincial, regency) levels through multiple bilateral meetings Local Community Engagement - Engagement with existing community partners, associations, and organizations within the Bird's Head Seascape and East Sumba through CI and Konservasi Indonesia staff in Indonesia, the U.S., and through key local partner organizations Private Sector Engagement - Joint engagement by CI and Konservasi Indonesia and planning grant consultants (Starling Resources, CPI Indonesia) with domestic financial sector institutions, local and regional 'blue economy' investment funds, local industry stakeholders (tourism, seafood sector, seaweed industry, and coastal and marine infrastructure developers)